Chase Sapphire Preferred vs. American Express Gold: Which Card is Better in 2025?

 The full list of travel transfer partners with Chase Bank

-While it’s disappointing that the CSP doesn’t have any bonus points for in-person grocery purchases, that is arguably the only major fault that card has, and most people will benefit from holding this card.
+While it’s disappointing that the CSP doesn’t have any bonus points for in-person grocery purchases, that is arguably the only major fault that the card has, and most people will benefit from holding this card.

 The American Express Gold is AmEx’s direct competitor to the Chase Sapphire Preferred.
 Unlike the more expensive American Express Platinum which focuses exclusively on travel, the Gold offers a healthy mix of both food and travel benefits for a lower annual fee.
 As these spending categories are often among people’s highest, it is clear why the Gold card is so attractive.